 Holden Arboretum – $1 per person

 More than 20 miles of hiking trails snake through the 3,600 acres of the Holden Arboretum, making this one of the largest arboreta in the US.
 There are more than 120,000 plants here and the venue has been designated an Important Bird Area by the Audubon Society.
 There is also a visitor’s center, reference library and picnic area here.

 AHA!
-A Hands-On Adventure Children’s Museum – $2 per person (up to 10 people)
+A Hands-On Adventure Children’s Museum – $3 per person

 Explore 30 hands-on exhibits across 4,000 square feet of adventure space!
 AHA! encourages children to get busy in the “work” of play.
 Children under 6 months old are free.